Seneca-SRT111-Fall2026/SRT111-Lab2/index.md

 ---
 ## Part A - In-Class Lab [40% marks]
 - Complete all assigned in-class tasks during your scheduled lab.
-- This part can be completed in Jupyter Lab or VS Code.
+- This part can be completed in `Jupyter Lab` or `VS Code`.
 You have choice.
-I recommend using Jupyter Lab.
+I recommend using `Jupyter Lab`.
-  - If you are using Jupyter Lab, then please create a single notebook file called Lab2.ipynb and complete each task in a unique cell.
-Do not create separate files for each task if you are using Jupyter Lab.
+  - If you are using Jupyter Lab, then please create a single notebook file called `Lab2.ipynb` and complete each task in a unique cell.
-  - If you are using VS Code then,  just follow the instructions for each task and create .py files.
+  - If you are using `VS Code` then,  just follow the instructions for each task and create .py files.
 - Demonstrate your completed work to the professor before leaving the lab.
 - The professor may ask you to explain portions of your code.
 - No PDF submission is required for Part A unless otherwise instructed.